 In a word, no. It is true that more restaurants are offering healthier fare.
 But chances are that seemingly healthier meal will still have more calories than you would have eaten at home.
 Their portions will be larger and you’ll be more likely to finish it even if you’re full.
 Also, you still don’t know exactly what’s in it or if it’s the same as you would make at home.

 Don’t Deny Yourself Too Much

 There you are, facing the buffet table at the holiday party.
-There are a wide range of foods, some of them quite tempting.
+There is a wide range of foods, some of them quite tempting.
 You see a tray of mini-quiches, something you know you really love to eat.
 But, you think, they’re so loaded with fat.
-So, you decide to be good to yourself and stick ti the dried fruits, nuts, olives and a cracker or two.
+So, you decide to be good to yourself and stick to the dried fruits, nuts, olives and a cracker or two.
 Sadly, you feel unsatisfied later, after you’ve washed that food down with a bit of alcohol.
 So, you reach for those mini-quiches anyway.
-End result: you’ve eaten more that if you had gone for what you really want in the beginning.
+End result: you’ve eaten more than if you had gone for what you really wanted in the beginning.
 Hey, it’s a holiday.
 Go for the goodies.
 Just concentrate on taste rather than volume.
 And go easy on the alcohol.

 Don’t Over-Treat Yourself

 Those delicious-smelling coffee drinks seem like just the thing to pick you up during those marathon shopping trips.
 But remember, you’re going to be consuming more calories at holiday events and some of those drinks pack a walloping 500 calories or more.
 Instead, go for the skinny latte made with skim milk.
 Skip the sugar and reach for the no-calorie sweetener.
 You’ll get a nice jolt without all the extras.